A. General Terms - applicable to all Accounts

 It is your responsibility to promptly examine your account transaction information regularly and address any concerns or discrepancies regarding any PAD in accordance with the PAD Rules established by the Canadian Payments Association within the stipulated time periods.

-For further information on your rights and responsibilities regarding such third party pre-authorized debit transactions, please refer to the Canadian Payments Association web site at payments.ca.
+For further information on your rights and responsibilities regarding such third party PAD transactions, please refer to the Canadian Payments Association website at payments.ca.

 You may open your Tangerine Savings Account in either Canadian or US currency.
 Interest is calculated daily on the closing balance and paid monthly.
 In exchange for opening and operating an Account with us you agree and consent to receiving Account statements by way of one or more electronic delivery methods which may be determined by us.
 Moreover, you agree that all telephone calls and other electronic correspondence may be recorded and kept as a record of your instructions.

 All Business Clients will appoint up to three individuals, referred to as “Authorized Individuals”, who will be the only individuals permitted to transact on the Account(s).
-As a means of identity confirmation, each Authorized Individual must submit a personal pre-printed cheque made payable to the Business, drawn from a personal account belonging to the Authorized Individual and held at a Canadian financial institution.
+The identities of all Authorized Individuals will be confirmed through the standard process used to confirm the identity of a personal banking Client.
+Authorized Individuals don't need to have personal banking products with us in order to act on Business Accounts, but they do need to have their identity confirmed in the same way as a personal banking Client does.
 PINs belonging to Authorized Individuals must be kept confidential between the Authorized Individual and Tangerine.
 The Authorized Individual is solely responsible for his or her PIN security.
 We cannot ensure confidentiality when cellular phones, email or other non-secure methods of conveying instructions are used, as these may be intercepted by third parties.
 If an Authorized Individual’s PIN becomes known for any reason, by any other person, the Authorized Individual must immediately notify us.
 The Business and/or the Authorized Individual will remain liable for all transactions occurring before we are notified.

 In the case of partnership Accounts, Authorized Individuals who are not partners will be required to submit documentation that is satisfactory to us indicating that the partnership has authorized the operation of the Tangerine Business Savings Account by an individual who is not a partner of the partnership.